CMS 107 - Media and Society II

 CMS 290 - Communication and Media Studies Capstone Experience

-This course provides students an opportunity to connect the relationship between principles and theories taught in the Communication and Media Studies curriculum and apply those principles to practices in the workplace.
+The CMS Capstone Experience course provides students with an opportunity to connect the relationship between principles and theories taught in the Communication and Media Studies curriculum and apply those principles to practices in the workplace.
 Under supervision, students get hands-on, professional work experience in communication, media, journalism, advertising, public relations and/or other related industry internships.